PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/programming/08-exercises/+page.md

 # 8. Exercises
 Way to go!
 Your first step towards becoming a programmer is now taken 😎

 Below you have examples of apps you should be able to implement with what you have learned so far.
 Why don't you give it a try to implement them yourself from scratch?
+And don't just create copies of them, but try be creative and come up with your own apps, that is so much more fun!

 ::: warning Multiplication Table Exercise